-What is the Academic Product?
+What is an Academic Product?

-Given in grades 1-5 during second look only, the academic product is a planned experience completed by students in a classroom setting.
-Products are designed as high-level, open-ended activities designed specifically to elicit and diagnose advanced abilities and do not have a time limit.
+For grades 1-5, during second look only, the academic product is a planned experience completed by students in a classroom setting.
+Products are designed as high-level, open-ended activities explicitly designed to elicit and diagnose advanced abilities and do not have a time limit.
 Products are evaluated independently by at least three trained evaluators using a rubric.
-Products can be used in the area of creativity, motivation, or achievement.
+Products can be used in creativity, motivation, or achievement.
 A score of 90 or higher is required to support gifted eligibility.
-Note that students may not "feel" like they were "tested" when completing a product.
+Students may not "feel" like they were "tested" when completing a product.